 We don’t live in a perfect world where everything goes right and everything falls into place.
 So it’s natural to experience emotional challenges now and then, more especially stress.

-The same would be said for other emotional challenges such as depression, anxiety, and other psychiatric disorders, concluding that emotions and cognitive stress can onset late-night eating as a relief or a source of comfort.
+The same might be said for other emotional challenges such as depression, anxiety, and other psychiatric disorders, concluding that emotions and cognitive stress can onset late-night eating as a relief or a source of comfort.

 Ideally, your body has hunger and satiety cues throughout the day, which you should obey.
 It is something called intuitive eating.
 However, our body clocks or the body’s circadian rhythm can offset these appetite hormones, which change our feeding rhythms to cause us to feel more appetite at night rather than in the morning or during the day (7, 12).

 According to our body rhythm, we should eat at regular intervals to keep our energy levels up.
-If the body clock is affected in any way, for example, either lack of sleep, stress, or other factors, our appetite hormones change, causing our ghrelin to increase in the evening, past 8 pm leading us to eat late at night.
+If the body clock is affected in any way, for example, either lack of sleep, stress, or other factors, our appetite hormones can change, causing our ghrelin to increase in the evening, past 8 pm leading us to eat late at night.

 Poor Eating Patterns